cox 2 inhibitors

 - Fluconazole ↑ levels (use lowest recommended dosage).

 - ↑ risk of GI bleeding with anticoagulants, aspirin, clopidogrel, ticagrelor, prasugrel, corticosteroids, fibrinolytics, SNRIs, or SSRIs .

 - May ↑ serum lithium levels.

-PO: (Adults) Osteoarthritis–200 mg once daily or 100 mg twice daily.
-Rheumatoid arthritis–100–200 mg twice daily.
-Ankylosing spondylitis–200 mg once daily or 100 mg twice daily; dose may be ↑ after 6 wk to 400 mg daily.
-Acute pain, including dysmenorrhea–400 mg initially, then a 200-mg dose if needed on the first day; then 200 mg twice daily as needed.
+PO (Adults) Osteoarthritis– 200 mg once daily or 100 mg twice daily.
+Rheumatoid arthritis– 100–200 mg twice daily.
+Ankylosing spondylitis– 200 mg once daily or 100 mg twice daily; may ↑ dose after 6 wk to 400 mg daily.
+Acute pain, including dysmenorrhea– 400 mg initially, then a 200-mg dose if needed on the first day; then 200 mg twice daily as needed.

 Availability (generic available)

 Capsules: 50 mg, 100 mg, 200 mg, 400 mg